Ataxia

 Risk Factors

 This problem is more common in young children.
-Other things that may raise the risk are:
+Other things that may raise the risk of it are:

 - Bacterial infections, such as Lyme disease